 - you have in principle the commitment of a core consortium of at least three partners.

 In addition a letter of support signed by the School’s Dean is required documentation.
 It must:

-- Express support for the applicant to proceed with developing the proposal.
+- express support for the applicant to proceed with developing the proposal and;

-- Indicate the average time fraction in fte that the applicant expects to dedicate to proposal development.
+- indicate the average time fraction in fte that the applicant expects to dedicate to proposal development and;

-Requests for CEP must be submitted at least 4 calendar months prior to the deadline of the funding call being applied for.
-However, please note that CEP capacity is limited and they will be allocated first come first served.
+Requests for CEP must be submitted at least 4 calendar months prior to the deadline of the funding call.
+However, please note that CEP capacity is limited and will be allocated on a first come first served basis.